 #2 THE NFL

-It’s no secret that as years go by, players in the NFL make more money and it gets less violent…that in turn leads fans to call the players pussies and crybabies.
+It’s no secret that as years go by, players in the NFL make more money and it gets less violent…that in turn leads fans to call the players crybabies.
 To quote the great Jim Brown, “I don’t understand why a running back would run out-of-bounds.”
 Amen, Big Jim, amen.

 Well, in 2000, that’s exactly what Vince McMahon (yes, of WWE fame) thought as well.
-He had an idea that – in his mind – would eliminate the “pussy” part of professional football, and this was the cure:
+He had an idea that – in his mind – would eliminate the “soft” part of professional football, and this was the cure:

 Yes, the “Xtreme Football League”.
-Now, in theory this was a good idea – pay the players more than they’d make out of college, and eliminate some of the rules that players sometimes take advantage of that make the NFL “pussified” – things such as a d-back calling for a flag when he was obviously burned by a good receiver or no contact after 5 yards on the wideouts.
+Now, in theory this was a good idea – pay the players more than they’d make out of college, and eliminate some of the rules that players sometimes take advantage of that make the NFL not-so-crashy-bangy – things such as a defensive back calling for a flag when he was obviously burned by a good receiver or no contact after 5 yards on the wideouts.
 Oh, and of course there was that whole calling for a fair catch so as not to get obliterated rule – the one that is in place to prevent paralysis…yea, they got rid of that too.

 Here are some rules that Vince put into the XFL:

-- Salaries – all were generalized per position, not person, quarterbacks got about 5k/week, kickers got $3,500/week.
+- Salaries – all were generalized per position, not person.
+Quarterbacks got about 5k/week, kickers got $3,500/week.
 Bonuses for playoff wins

 - Bump and run – cornerbacks could have contact with receivers whenever they wanted as long as it wasn’t from the back

 - No point-after – McMahon considered extra points freebies, so a TD in the XFL was 6 points then you basically had to run an offensive play from the 2-yard line to get one more point.
-In NFL words, after a touchdown you had to attempt two-point conversion for one point

-Call me silly, but I liked those rules.
+Call me crazy, but I liked those rules.
 But you also have to call me sane because Vince came from the WWE.
 That means that he’s big into putting on a show, so he got kind of cartoonish and ridiculous with it as seen by these rules:

 - No franchises – All teams were one entity – meaning they were all owned by Vince and his investors, no separate owners…this gave the feeling to a bunch of people that games could be fixed.
 If you’ve ever watched WWE, you know what I’m talking about